 Training and Qualifications

 Johanna (pronounced "Yohanna") Nicholson holds a Master’s of Physical Therapy from the University of Manitoba and a Bachelor of Science from the University of Winnipeg.
+On top of her university qualifications, she has completed post-graduate training in relieving jaw pain & dysfunction and using low level laser to treat a wide variety of conditions.

 "I recognize that every injury and each person is very unique," says Johanna.
 "So I like to provide a customized approach for each client that will fit with their lifestyle and schedule.
 I do this by partnering with my clients to meet their rehabilitation goals through a combination of education, hands-on therapy and therapeutic exercises.